johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2021-06-30-react-18-and-typescript.md

 ---
-title: "React 18 and TypeScript"
+title: 'React 18 and TypeScript'
 authors: johnnyreilly
 tags: [React, TypeScript, React 18]
 image: blog/2021-06-30-react-18-and-typescript/createNode-error.png
 hide_table_of_contents: false
 ---

 [React 18 alpha has been released](https://reactjs.org/blog/2021/06/08/the-plan-for-react-18.html); but can we use it with TypeScript?
 The answer is "yes", but you need to do a couple of things to make that happen.
 This post will show you what to do.

 ## Creating a React App with TypeScript